microsoft/AirSim/docs/unreal_custenv.md

     	]
     }
     ```

+1. Edit the `Config\DefaultGame.ini` to add the following line at the end:

+    ```
+    +MapsToCook=(FilePath="/AirSim/AirSimAssets")
+    ```

+    Doing this forces Unreal to include all necessary AirSim content in packaged builds of your project.

-7. Close Visual Studio and the  `Unreal Editor` and right click the LandscapeMountains.uproject in Windows Explorer and select `Generate Visual Studio Project Files`.
+1. Close Visual Studio and the  `Unreal Editor` and right click the LandscapeMountains.uproject in Windows Explorer and select `Generate Visual Studio Project Files`.
 This step detects all plugins and source files in your Unreal project and generates `.sln` file for Visual Studio.

     ![regen](images/regen_sln.png)